DeFliTeam/flightview_gui/README.md

 ```bash
 sudo ./dronitor hop wlan1 -t 0.5 &
 ```
 First it changes the wireless network card to monitor mode and then scans all the WiFi packets.
 It changes channel every 0.5 seconds and loops constantly through all the WiFi channels.
 If it finds a MAC address with an OUI that is on the list an alert will appear.
-In this command wlan1 is the name of the wireless interface that will be used and -t or --time is the time to wait before changing to the next channel.
+In this command wlan1 is the name of the wireless interface that wil be used and -t or --time is the time to wait before changing to the next channel.
 To exit press ctrl-c for a few seconds.

 ### Managed
 With this command you can change your wireless interface back to managed mode.